 Brainstorming New Ideas

 Two brains are better than one.
-Having a group brainstorm is extremely effective for creating ideas and give you tons of direction on what to do next.
+Having a group brainstorm is extremely effective for creating blog post ideas and give you tons of direction on what to do next.
 While the idea of a brainstorm may seem easy, they are usually very difficult to control, especially with a group of highly creative people.
 Here are some tips to make your brainstorms extremely effective.

 Everybody Comes Prepared